 - $3.7 million worth of products with Intellectual Property Rights violations

 Making Travel Faster and the Border Safer

 By expanding trusted traveler programs, we are enhancing our ability to expedite and facilitate known, low risk "trusted travelers" arriving into the United States.
-This makes it faster and easier for millions of visitors and business people to cross the border while allowing CBP officers additional time to focus on higher risk, unknown travelers.
+This makes it faster and easier for millions of visitors and business people to cross the border while allowing DHS Officers and Agents additional time to focus on higher risk, unknown travelers.